-The Company's cash increased slightly from approximately \$1.76 million at December 31, 2011 to \$1.79 million at March 31, 2012.
-Working capital at March 31, 2012 was \$3.38 million compared to \$3.65 million at December 31, 2011.
+The Company's cash decreased from approximately \$1.76 million at December 31, 2011 to \$1.33 million at June 30, 2012.
+Working capital at June 30, 2012 was \$2.34 million compared to \$3.65 million at December 31, 2011.
 Existing funds continue to be used for exploration activities on the Company's southeast Guatemala properties and for general working capital purposes.

-While the Company transferred its available-for-sale investments in Cordoba Minerals Corp. (formerly called Wesgold Minerals Inc.) and Solomon Resources Ltd. to Rackla as part of the Spin-Out in 2011, it continues to hold a portfolio of available-for-sale investments consisting of 1,007,406 common shares of Focus Ventures Ltd. ("Focus"), 23,174 common shares of Fortuna Silver Mines Inc. ("Fortuna"), and 7,175,700 warrants in Rackla, all public companies with common directors or officers.
-As at March 31, 2012, the carrying amount for the available-for-sale investments was \$782,259 compared to \$641,707 as at December 31, 2011.
-An unrealized gain of \$89,770 has been recorded in other comprehensive income during the current period.
-The Company also holds 7,175,700 common shares in Rackla but they are not included in available-for-sale investments on the statement of financial position.
-Instead, the shares are included in the investment in Rackla which is being accounted for under the equity method for investments with significant influence.
-The fair market value of the Rackla shares was \$1.36 million and the carrying amount of the investment in Rackla was \$1.48 million as at March 31, 2012.
+While the Company transferred its available-for-sale investments in Cordoba Minerals Corp. (formerly called Wesgold Minerals Inc.) and Solomon Resources Ltd. to Rackla as part of the Spin-Out in 2011, as of June 30, 2012, it continued to hold a portfolio of available-for-sale investments consisting of 1,007,406 common shares of Focus Ventures Ltd. ("Focus"), 23,174 common shares of Fortuna Silver Mines Inc. ("Fortuna"), and 7,175,700 warrants in Rackla, all public companies with common directors or officers.
+As at June 30, 2012, the carrying amount for the available-for-sale investments was \$277,709 compared to \$641,707 as at December 31, 2011.
+As a result of this decrease in carrying amount, an unrealized loss of \$414,780 has been recorded as other comprehensive income during the current period.
+Subsequent to June 30, 2012, the Company has added 4,815,894 common shares of B2Gold to its available-for-sale investments.
+As of the date of this report, the B2Gold shares have a value of approximately \$18.2 million.
+The Company's 7,175,700 common shares in Rackla are recorded as an investment in Rackla which is being accounted for under the equity method for investments with significant influence instead of as available-for-sale investments.
+The fair market value of the Rackla shares was \$789,327 and the carrying amount of the investment in Rackla was \$1,406,897 as at June 30, 2012.

-The Company expects its current capital resources to be sufficient to carry out its planned exploration programs and operating costs for the next twelve months; however, the Company had not yet achieved profitable operations, has accumulated losses of \$53,686,865 since inception, and is expected to incur further losses in the development of its business.
-However, the Company has sufficient cash resources and a working capital surplus of \$3.38 million to meet its obligations for at least the next twelve months.
+The Company expects its current capital resources to be sufficient to carry out its planned exploration programs and operating costs for the next twelve months; however, the Company had not yet achieved profitable operations, has accumulated losses of \$54,344,591 since inception, and is expected to incur further losses in the development of its business.
+However, the Company has sufficient capital resources to meet its obligations for at least the next twelve months.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration and development activity.
 Management believes it will be able to raise equity capital as required in the long term, but recognizes the uncertainty attached thereto.
 The Company continues to use various strategies to minimize its dependence on equity capital, including the securing of joint venture partners where appropriate.